+Patients with small intestine cancer are treated at our Gastrointestinal Cancer Unit.
 You can also review the tabs at top of this page for information on small intestine cancer causes, risk and symptoms, diagnosis, and treatment.

 The cause of most small intestine cancers in unknown, but there is speculation that because food moves so quickly through the small bowel, cancer inducing agents have little time to linger and cause problems.
 Most experts believe that small intestine cancer arises from small benign growths called polyps, which can become malignant over time.